jingye-xu/DistriLearn/README.md

 After any edits you make, you must build the workspace using `colcon`.
 Then you can execute `source` on your workspace directory under the `./install/setup.bash` directory of the workspace.
 I usually prefer to source the underlay and overlay after each build.

 When installing ROS, you may be inclined to use Ubuntu.
 We can debootstrap Ubuntu, but Debian is also plausible.
 To add the ROS repository to debian, you need to use the correct ditribution.
 To see the distributions, check here: http://packages.ros.org/ros2.
 For instance, if I am using Debian 12 (Bookworm), I would use `http://packages.ros.org/ros2 bookwork main`.
 For our research, we are deploying on smaller devices.
-As such, we want the <b>base</b> ROS without RViz, etc.
+Pay attention to which Linux you are using.
+It is better to install ROS from source on Debian, than the binaries.
+If you build from source, the underlay will be different!